 Having taken into consideration the foregoing factors and observable market data reflected in the record, the Commission finds that a ROE in the range of 10.00 percent to 10.75 percent represents the range of returns required by equity investors under current and expected market conditions.
-When considering the challenges faced by the Company, we further find and conclude that a 10.5% ROE would be is-fair and reasonable absent other circumstances present here.
+When considering the challenges faced by the Company, we further find and conclude that a 10.5% ROE is fair and reasonable.